imperva/google-analytics-spa/README.md

 ```

 ####In your index.html** add the following snippet
-**or whatever is loaded first in your site
+**or whatever page that is loaded first in your site

+***I decided not to embed the ga.js code, since it might change unexpectedly
 ```html
     <!-- Google Analytics -->
     <script>